National Diet Building

-The Gokyūsho (御休所) was originally referred to as Gobinden (御便殿) and was built as a place for the Emperor to rest upon his visit to the Diet to attend events like the opening and closing ceremonies.
+The (御休所, Gokyūsho) was originally referred to as (御便殿, Gobinden) and was built as a place for the Emperor to rest upon his visit to the Diet to attend events like the opening and closing ceremonies.
 The chamber is located at the top of the main stairway covered with a red carpet that leads from the central hall.
 The L-shaped desk for the Emperor is a remnant from the pre-war era when the Emperor dressed in military uniform and needed a place to put his headdress to use his right hand to sign documents, while having his left side (carrying the sword) unencumbered.
 In this room, the Emperor receives courtesy visits from chairmen and vice chairmen of both Houses before attending the opening ceremony in the Chamber of the House of Councilors.